 People with bone cancer may experience the following symptoms or signs.
-Sometimes, people with bone cancer do not show any of these symptoms.
-Or, these symptoms may be caused by a medical condition that is not cancer.
+Sometimes, people with bone cancer do not have any of these changes.
+Or, the cause of a symptom may be another medical condition that is not cancer.

-When a bone tumor grows, it presses on healthy bone tissue and can destroy it, which causes symptoms, including:
+When a bone tumor grows, it presses on healthy bone tissue and can destroy it, which causes the following symptoms:

-- Pain.
-The earliest symptoms of bone cancer are pain and swelling in the area in which the tumor is located.
-The pain may come and go at first, then become more severe and steady later.
-The pain may get worse with movement, and there may be swelling in the soft tissue nearby.
+Pain.
+The earliest symptoms of bone cancer are pain and swelling where the tumor is located.
+The pain may come and go at first.
+Then it can become more severe and steady later.
+The pain may get worse with movement, and there may be swelling in nearby soft tissue.

-- Joint swelling and stiffness.
-A tumor that occurs near or in joints may cause the joint to swell and become tender or stiff, which means a person may have a limited and painful range of movement.
+Joint swelling and stiffness.
+A tumor that occurs near or in joints may cause the joint to swell and become tender or stiff.
+This means a person may have a limited and painful range of movement.

-If you are concerned about one or more of the symptoms or signs described above, please talk with your doctor.
+If you are concerned about any changes you experience, please talk with your doctor.
 Your doctor will ask how long and how often you have been experiencing the symptom(s), in addition to other questions.
 This is to help find out the cause of the problem, called a diagnosis .

 If cancer is diagnosed, relieving symptoms remains an important part of cancer care and treatment.
 This may also be called symptom management, palliative care, or supportive care.
 Be sure to talk with your health care team about symptoms you may experience, including any new symptoms or a change in symptoms.